Weizenbaum Research Fellowships

-Visiting fellows will be hosted at the Institute for a period of one to three months.
+Visiting fellows will be hosted at the Institute for a period of one to six months.
 They will have the opportunity to conduct research on-site in Berlin, one of Europe’s most vibrant cities.
 The Weizenbaum Institute is located in the heart of Berlin, close to the metro station/traffic hub Zoologischer Garten.

 For our visiting scholars, the Weizenbaum Institute offers an inspiring multi-disciplinary research environment with access to other leading research institutions.
 The Berlin-Brandenburg consortium focuses on the interaction between the social sciences, economics, and law, with design research and computer science.
 About 150 international and national researchers from various disciplines are working at the institute.

 Research stays should be related to the research areas of the Weizenbaum Institute’s research groups and should lead to publications and to the preparation of interdisciplinary collaborations.

 The fellowship includes appropriate financial support to visiting fellows provided by one of the seven founding institutions of the Weizenbaum Institute.

 Fellows will work with one of the 20 research groups hosted by the seven partner organisations.

 The Weizenbaum Institute is a collaborative project of the four Berlin universities – Freie Universität Berlin (FU), Humboldt-Universität zu Berlin (HU), Technische Universität Berlin (TU), Universität der Künste Berlin (UdK) – as well as the Universität Potsdam (UP) and the Fraunhofer Institute for Open Communication Systems (FOKUS) and the Berlin Social Science Center (WZB).

 Step 1: Request for information on availability